sergeyromanov/jsbootcamp/bootcamp-book/js_bootcamp_day1.md

 }
 ```

-And if this is valid, how would you distinguish between an object property that does not exist, versus a propoerty that exists, but its value is undefined?
+And if this is valid, how would you distinguish between an object property that does not exist, versus a property that exists, but its value is undefined?
 You can use `in` operator that we described earlier.
 So the following check will tell you if the property exists:

 ```
 if ('age' in obj) {